mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

    perror("There is an error with dup2. ");
 ```

 Here we see the full use of the `pipe` syscall.
 When we call `pipe` we have our `int fd[2]` as the parameter, `pipe` populates this array with the file descriptors of the read and write end of the imaginary file that is created.
 Then we `fork` the process, and in the child we change the stdout of whatever you are running to the write end of the imaginary file.
 In our example of “`names|sort`” the output of our names executable will be the input of our file.
-Then we go to our parent function and set the stdin to the read end of the pipe.
+Then we go to our parent function and set the stdin to the read end of the `pipe`.
 We do this because we want the thing we wrote to the imaginary file to be the input to the right side of the pipe.
 In our example “`names|sort`” we want the names output to be the input of the sort program.
 After this we have to immediately call another `fork` function to execute the right side of the pipe.
 For this we have to call a function that is similar to the `exec` example, we will leave this as a workable example for you.

 ##getcwd: